MarcDiethelm/terrificjs-extensions/README.md

 ```

 ### Tc.Module.prototype.template
 Micro-templating for modules.
 Extrapolates {{= foo }} variables in strings from data.
-Can be used instead of string concatenation.
+Much smarter than string concatenation and massively smaller and faster than using a full-blown template engine.

 This function is a remix of
 - Simple JavaScript Templating – John Resig - http://ejohn.org/ - MIT Licensed